 O Tim McCarver, can every observation you make really be a universal law of nature?
 How I hate you.

-I tuned in to the Brewers-Diamondbacks radio broadcast online and… is that Bob Uecker announcing the play by play?
+Is that Bob Uecker announcing the play by play?
 Indeed it is.

 It seemed ridiculous to try to explain it myself when Schoolhouse Rock did so with such admirable melody and succinctness way back in 1975.

 Spring is coming soon, so it’s well that we’ve come to the end of this winter’s Lost-a-thon.